 Finding the right space.
 Almost all of the wall space in my kitchen was already lined with cabinets and shelves.
 But, there was one unused corner next to my kitchen table that was big enough to fit a free-standing cabinet.
 If you want to purchase a cabinet to make your own pantry similar to mine and you have limited space like me, look for something with a small footprint (the base of mine is just 1.3ft x 2.3ft) so you won't need much floor space.
 And, go tall--the taller the cabinet, the more shelves (and food) it will hold.
 I turned mine at an angle in the corner to conserve wall space next to the table, and because I like the way it looks that way.

 Small but mighty.
 Even though this pantry cabinet is occupying a small amount of floor space in my kitchen, it holds a mighty big amount of food.
-Mine stores all of my canned and dry goods, except for spices and baking supplies (you can see how those are organized in an upcoming post).
+Mine stores all of my canned and dry goods, except for spices and baking supplies.
 The cabinet itself is nothing more than shelves with doors.
 With a few added organizers, a pantry was born.

 It's a TV stand, too.
 Turns out that the top of the pantry cabinet was just the right size to hold my 32" flat screen TV.
 The angle and height are perfect for viewing while I cook.
 I spend a lot of time alone in the kitchen working on recipes and photos for the blog, and I like to watch the Food Network while I cook.
 It's background noise as much as anything, and I pick up the occasional cooking tip, too.
 Somehow I feel one with those celebrity chefs when I'm cooking alongside them--virtually, that is.